Home / MBur blog / Pet-Safe Candles for Dog Ow...

 Pet owners tend to choose clean candles for the same reason.
 As one buyer put it:

 Totally enjoying this candle.
-Also love the fact that these candles are non toxic. - Bryana G., verified buyer
+Also love the fact that these candles are non toxic. - Bryana G., Sunday Reset Candle

 So, are candles safe for dogs?